WSPR TV User Guide

 The callsign, channel, start date, and band can be specified as URL parameters as well (using cs, ch, start_date, and band respectively) and will pre-fill the control panel parameters.
 Example: cs=AB1CDE&ch=321&band=10m&start_date=2025-07-15.

-Extended-telemetry-related URL parameters et_dec, et_labels, et_llabels, et_units, and et_res are discussed in the Extended Telemetry section of this guide.
+Custom-telemetry-related URL parameters ct_dec, ct_labels, ct_llabels, ct_units, and ct_res are discussed in the Custom Telemetry section of this guide.

 Map View